 Below are two plots showing the simulated valley atmosphere, downslope flow and developing region of enhanced cooling:

-The top plot shows an example of contours of vertical temperature gradient, revealing the density current filling up the valley, whilst the bottom plot shows an instance of the upper surface of the density current.
+The top plot shows contours of vertical temperature gradient, revealing an example of the density current filling up the valley with cold dense air, whilst the bottom plot shows an instance of the upper surface of the density current.